The three main differences between CBD and THC

 Keep reading this article to learn more about the differences between CBD and THC.

-Because CBD contains only trace amounts of THC, products derived from industrial hemp are perfectly legal for personal use in most European countries – but the truth is a bit more nuanced than that.
+Because CBD contains only trace amounts of THC, products derived from industrial hemp are perfectly legal for personal use in most European countries with up to .2% THC and the U.S. with up to .3% THC according to federal law. (the 2018 Farm Bill removed hemp from the list of Schedule I drugs in the controlled substances act CSA)

 Bernard finds his passion in researching, creating and sharing content about medicinal cannabis and everything that relates to this mysterious and interesting plant.
 Besides the work he does as a microbiologist, Bernard is an inspiring blogger.
 He helps us to stay up-to-date about all trends and developments concerning CBD, medical cannabis, and much more.
 Do you have any questions?
 Feel free to contact us via the contact form or Bernard directly.
 Bernard can be reached directly by sending your message to [email protected]